iiscleap/multimodal_emotion_recognition/README.md

 After changing the config parameters according to requirement, run **main.py**.
 Ensure that **line 144 reads main(True, True, True)**.
 The model will be trained and the most accurate model will be saved for testing.
 The two unimodal models for audio and text are provided in **unimodal_models** folder.

+For getting the audio unimodal model using LEAF and CNN refer to **audio_model.py**.
+For the LEAF implementation, please refer to [Pytorch implementation](https://github.com/denfed/leaf-audio-pytorch).
+Please have a look at the requirements of this implementation for running the LEAF-CNN model.

+For the transformer part of the code, please refer to **requirements.txt**.
+Please note that it is possible that there is a clash between the requirements of the LEAF-CNN network and the transformer model.
+It is advised to create separate environments for both of them.